Vision-Based Mobile App GUI Testing: A Survey: Challenges Opportunities of Vision-based GUI Testing

 \subsection{Oracle Generation for GUI Testing}

 In mobile app GUI testing, oracle plays a key role as a reference point for expected results.
 For humans, recognizing deviations from expected visual states is often intuitive.
 For example, if an image fails to load, human testers can immediately perceive it by observing blank areas or broken icons.
 However, machines need predefined oracles for accurate comparisons during automated testing, with these oracles serving as benchmarks during testing.
 In the process of buggy GUI element recognition, traditional CV techniques and deep learning models can be considered.
 However, it should be noted that these algorithms often focus on more prominent or outstanding content in the images.
-In contrast, the buggy GUI elements are always often subtle, not easily observed, and often mixed with many similar elements \cite{yu2023mobile}.
+In contrast, the buggy GUI elements are always subtle, not easily observed, and often mixed with many similar elements \cite{yu2023mobile}.
 This characteristic makes them easy to be regarded as unimportant noise and filtered out during the recognition process.
 Therefore, directly using traditional algorithms in bug element detection makes it difficult to achieve ideal results \cite{yu2021prioritize}.

 Future research can explore integrating semantic understanding into oracle generation.
 This involves enabling the system to understand the semantic meaning of visual elements in mobile apps.
 By understanding the context and purpose of each GUI element, machines can autonomously generate oracles that are not just simple visual matches.
 This can also extend to consideration of a broader context of the app, \ie, focusing on context-aware oracle generation.
-Unlike relying solely on individual GUI elements, this approach pays more attention to the relationships and dependencies between GUI elements.
 By understanding the context in which visual elements operate, oracles can be generated that capture subtle interactions within the app.
 Meanwhile, machine learning algorithms provide a path for the development of adaptive oracles, which can learn from historical results and user interactions and dynamically adjust oracle definitions according to the constant changes in apps.
 The adaptability is crucial for situations where GUI elements often change.

 In addition, integrating user feedback into oracle generation brings the opportunity to improve the accuracy of expected results.
 It is supposed to be able to learn from user interactions and preferences and adjust oracles to meet user expectations.
 This bridges the gap between automated testing and actual user experience, making oracles more reflective of actual user expectations.
 As apps increasingly span multiple platforms, it is necessary to generate cross-platform compatible oracles.
 Research can explore methods for generating oracles compatible across different operating systems and devices to ensure the consistency and reliability of test results.